tytydraco/yessleep/out/The_Nestor_Family_Are_Awake.md

 “What do you mean permanent?”

 “I mean mind altering permanent.”
-Caine got closer—- and the boy in front of me turned around, his identity finally bleeding into view.
+Caine got closer—- and the boy in front of me turned around, his identity finally bleeding into view

 I recognised him.
 His lips formed a smile.